Wiki · Concept · Last reviewed June 23, 2026

 Definition

 Automated AI R&D refers to AI systems performing, assisting, or orchestrating the work needed to improve AI systems.
-The work can include coding, debugging, experiment design, model architecture search, data curation, evaluation design, benchmark analysis, training infrastructure, interpretability tooling, safety research, and deployment engineering.
+The work can include coding, debugging, experiment design, model architecture search, data curation, evaluation design, benchmark analysis, training infrastructure, interpretability tooling, safety research, security review, and deployment engineering.

 The category is narrower than general AI coding agents and broader than fully autonomous self-improvement.
 A coding agent that fixes an ordinary web bug may be useful software automation.
 A coding agent that improves a training pipeline, writes an eval harness, debugs a model run, or designs a better agent scaffold is participating in AI R&D automation.